New River Community College (NRCC) offers a variety of financial opportunities for students who need financial assistance.

 To determine if a student qualifies for aid, the Financial Aid Officer looks at need.
-Need is defined as the difference between the cost of attending the college and the total family contribution (parent contribution and/or student's contribution).
+Need is defined as the difference between the cost of attending (COA) the college and the total estimated family contribution (EFC) as calculated by FAFSA.

 Detailed information about the Financial Aid application process can be found on our "How to Apply for Financial Aid" section of this website.

-Application priority date for spring is November 15, summer is March 15 and for fall is April 15.
+Application priority dates are March 15 for summer, April 15 for fall, and November 15 for spring.
 Applications received by the priority date will receive primary consideration for the upcoming academic year.

 These awards are based on criteria such as financial need and academic achievement, and are available to persons who are enrolled or intend to enroll in specific programs.

 These scholarships are made possible by the generous donations of individuals and organizations who have chosen to provide their support for students through the NRCC Educational Foundation's Endowed Scholarship Program.